-It can be discouraging to find that your salary won’t stretch as far as the homes for sale in Las Vegas you want to own.
+It can be discouraging to find that your salary won’t stretch as far as the homes you want to own for sale in Las Vegas.

-However, sacrificing a huge part of your income just to pay the mortgage can very quickly make home ownership a burden rather than a point of pride.
+However, sacrificing a huge part of your income to pay the mortgage can quickly make home ownership a burden rather than a point of pride.